andrew1412/Catppuccin-Adwaita-for-Steam/README.md

 ## FAQ

 -	Q: **_"How can I get rounded corners?"_**\
-	A: use [Rounded Window Corners extension](https://github.com/yilozt/rounded-window-corners) on GNOME
+	A: Use [Rounded Window Corners extension](https://github.com/yilozt/rounded-window-corners) on GNOME

 ## Thanks to